-We have communicated project details with first responders to ensure proper planning and coordination.
-Proper planning will allow emergency crews to access the same areas surrounding the bridge, they just won’t be able to cross the actual bridge while it’s under construction.
+We have communicated the project details with first responders to ensure proper planning and coordination.
+Proper planning will allow emergency crews to access the same areas surrounding the bridge, as they will be directed to use the detour route.

 Halifax Regional Fire & Emergency uses a Computer Aided Dispatch (CAD) system that regularly adapts to road closures, so there is no anticipated delay in service delivery.

-The exact hours of construction are still to be determined.
-However, the contractor is required to follow the municipality’s noise bylaw.
-This means any construction that takes place will be within the hours of 7 a.m. to 9:30 p.m.
-Monday to Friday, 8 a.m. to 7 p.m.
-Saturday, and 9 a.m. to 7 p.m. on Sunday and on holidays.
+The exact hours of construction will vary, however, the contractor is required to follow the municipality’s noise by-law.
+This means that all construction will take place within the hours of 7 a.m. to 9:30 p.m., Mondays to Fridays, within the hours of 8 a.m. to 7 p.m.
+Saturdays, and 9 a.m. to 7 p.m. on Sundays and holidays.

-Regular project updates will be posted to this web page, once work commences.
+Regular project updates will be posted to this web page.
 Information regarding the impact on traffic, including detour routes, will be posted here.
 Also, you can follow @hfxgov on Twitter for ongoing updates.